rust-stuco/lectures/week6/slides.md

 Generally we want to perform at least 3 actions when running a test:

-1) Set up any needed data or state
+1) Set up needed data or state
-2) Run the code you want to test
+2) Run the evaluated code
-3) Assert the results are what you expect
+3) Determine if the results are as expected

 ---